As of March 2026, I have been informed this method has stopped working - Actalis have disabled issuing SSL certificates specifically for

 Register for a free account with Actalis (No card required).
 Once logged in, go to the ‘Manage with ACME’ page where you will find an EAB key pair - you’ll receive a Key ID (--eab-kid) and an HMAC key (--eab-hmac-key).
 It is important that you use the Domain Validation - 90 days key pair and not the year-long ones as you’re using the free tier.

-Issuing the certificate Link to heading
+Issuing the certificate

 First, install acme.sh.